Arcane Celestial Madness

 We are powerless, impotent.
 All we can do is weep and bow.

 Luke’s is the only Gospel account that records this prayer of Jesus, and even many manuscripts of Luke have left it out.
-This appears to be the case not because the verse is a latter insertion, but because these words of Christ were so radical, so shocking, that many scribes simply chose to leave them out.
+This appears to be the case not because the verse is a latter insertion, but because these words of Christ were so radical, so shocking, that many scribes simply chose to excise them.
 The implications prove too scandalous, too overwhelming.
 They humble us even today, we who killed the Christ, we who yet are Rome.

 Humanity threw absolutely everything we had at Him; murdered Him in the worst way we knew how; poured out into Him all of our sadistic rage; cast Him down to the deepest pits of hell—and there He conquered!
 By death has death been slain!
 We cannot stop a God like this; we could barely slow Him down.
 His grace is inexorable.
 We could better hope to hold the sea.